vk-cs/docs-public/docs/en/main/base/k8s/k8s-terraform/k8s-terraform-create/k8s-terraform-create.md

 <warn>

-First of all, make sure that you [installed TerRaform](/ru/additionals/terraform/terraform-installation) and [created a file Main.tf](/ru/additionals/terraform/terraform-provider-config)With the necessary providers.
+First of all, make sure that you [installed Terraform](/ru/additionals/terraform/quick-start/preparation) and [created a file Main.tf](/ru/additionals/terraform/terraform-provider-config) with the necessary providers.

 </warn>